The Last of Us Part 1 review – a riveting PS5 remake

 I played The Last of Us Part 1 and Left Behind expansion to completion on ‘Moderate’ difficulty.
 It took a total time of 14 hours and 38 minutes, but many collectibles remain as well as New Game+.
 I primarily played in Performance Mode with an unlocked framerate and dabbled with the 40Hz Quality mode.

-What I loved about The Last of Us Part 1 ❤
+What I liked about The Last of Us Part 1 ❤

 😍 Sumptuous visuals.
 This isn’t a remaster.
 The Last of Us Part 1 is a bonafide, expertly-crafted remake that shows off the power of the PS5.
 The character’s facial animations are breathtaking, and the game’s new visuals elevate the performance of the motion capture artists and voice actors to a whole new level.
 It’s a beautiful game in every aspect, with meticulous attention to detail.